 Open for registration.
 Register Now

 Navigate the intersection of AI, ethics, policy, and societal impact with this course tailored to the unique challenges of AI and aerospace applications.
+All students will receive an AIAA Certificate of Completion at the end of the course.

 Open for registration.
 Register Now